janiveer/PACBook/README.md

 PACBook was originally written for pre-processing [DocBook XML](http://docbook.org/) files.
 Parts of it are specific to DocBook 5.0 or later.
-Most of it is intended for general use with any XML documentation format, e.g. SVG images.
+Most of it is intended for general use with any XML documentation schema, even SVG images.

 ## Documentation